History of magic: Judea

 Halakha (Jewish religious law) forbids divination and other forms of soothsaying, and the Talmud lists many persistent yet condemned divining practices.
 Practical Kabbalah in historical Judaism, is a branch of the Jewish mystical tradition that concerns the use of magic.
 It was considered permitted white magic by its practitioners, reserved for the elite, who could separate its spiritual source from qlipoothic realms of evil if performed under circumstances that were holy (Q-D-Š) and pure (טומאה וטהרה, tvmh vthrh).
 The concern of overstepping Judaism's strong prohibitions of impure magic ensured it remained a minor tradition in Jewish history.
 Its teachings include the use of Divine and angelic names for amulets and incantations.
 These magical practices of Judaic folk religion which became part of practical Kabbalah date from Talmudic times.
 The Talmud mentions the use of charms for healing, and a wide range of magical cures were sanctioned by rabbis.
 It was ruled that any practice actually producing a cure was not to be regarded superstitiously and there has been the widespread practice of medicinal amulets, and folk remedies (segullot) in Jewish societies across time and geography.

 Jewish law views the practice of witchcraft as being laden with idolatry and/or necromancy; both being serious theological and practical offenses in Judaism.
 Although Maimonides vigorously denied the efficacy of all methods of witchcraft, and claimed that the Biblical prohibitions regarding it were precisely to wean the Israelites from practices related to idolatry.
 It is acknowledged that while magic exists, it is forbidden to practice it on the basis that it usually involves the worship of other gods.
 Rabbis of the Talmud also condemned magic when it produced something other than illusion, giving the example of two men who use magic to pick cucumbers.
 The one who creates the illusion of picking cucumbers should not be condemned, only the one who actually picks the cucumbers through magic.

-Although magic was forbidden by Levitical law in the Hebrew Bible, it was widely practised in the late Second Temple period, and particularly well documented in the period following the destruction of the temple into the third, fourth, and fifth centuries CE.
-Some of the rabbis practiced "magic" themselves or taught the subject.
-For instance, Rava (amora) created a golem and sent it to Rav Zeira, and Hanina and Hoshaiah studied every Friday together and created a small calf to eat on Shabbat.
-In these cases, the "magic" was seen more as divine miracles (i.e., coming from God rather than "unclean" forces) than as witchcraft.
+Although magic was forbidden by Levitical law in the Hebrew Bible, magic relates to Jewish mysticism, and Gideon Bohak believes magical "technology" could have been widely practised in the late Second Temple period, and in the period following the destruction of the temple into the 3rd, 4th, and 5th centuries C.E.
+Jewish and Samaritan magicians appear in the New Testament, Acts of the Apostles, and also in the works of Josephus, such as Atomos, a Jewish magician of Cyprus (Antiquities of the Jews 20:142).

 A subcategory of incantation bowls are those used in Jewish magical practice.
 Aramaic incantation bowls are an important source of knowledge about Jewish magical practices.

 Judaism does make it clear that Jews shall not try to learn about the ways of witches and that witches are to be put to death.
 Judaism's most famous reference to a medium is undoubtedly the Witch of Endor whom Saul consults, as recounted in 1 Samuel 28.